 We have added more detail from the Methods section to this part of the revised manuscript (P. 8, Lines 165-167):

+We also fit models (1) including the temperature on the day of tropical cyclone exposure, as well as temperature terms of up to seven days after exposure and (2) without a temperature term.
+Our results were robust to these sensitivity analyses.

 5. Lines 294-295.
 This statement is not based on the results of this study.
 During storms that are often leading to power outrage or Internet connection lost, telemedicine might not be a good choice.